mehulsr/AudioFingerPrinting/README.markdown

 `EchoprintTest` Is a sample Eclipse project that uses the EchoprintLib library.

+`jni` Contains the NDK/jni code needed to compile the native library yourself.
+You'll need to download the Echoprint source, as well as the Boost libraries in order to compile it.

 ## CODE ADDED BY ME
 This directory contains the following:
 1. New UI for the Android application
 2. We can add fingerprints to the local database for the songs available on the user's phone
 3. A 15-20 seconds huming of the song can be used to identify the song

-`jni` Contains the NDK/jni code needed to compile the native library yourself.
-You'll need to download the Echoprint source, as well as the Boost libraries in order to compile it.

-## Please read README-ORIGINAL.markdown for more details about the original project.
-## Thanks to the original developer :)
+PLEASE READ README-ORIGINAL.MARKDOWN FOR MORE DETAILS ABOUT THE ORIGINAL PROJECT.
+THANKS TO THE ORIGINAL DEVELOPER :)